 The type of EISA needed will depend on the qualification requirements.
 These are specified in the Qualification Assessment Specification document.
-The EISA may include an applied knowledge component as well as a practical or simulation component.
+The EISA may also include a practical or simulation component.
 The QP will be responsible for making the arrangements for how the EISA is conducted and the ACs will need to have the necessary equipment to accommodate the EISA specifications.